 - Provide scholars with a foundation for graduate school success through seminars, workshops, campus visits, research experience, and academic conferences

-- Create academic, financial, cultural, and social support for scholars to contribute scholarship within their academic discipline
+- Create academic, financial, and social support for scholars to contribute scholarship within their academic discipline

 - Cultivate an interdisciplinary community of like-minded scholars within a cohort-based model